 We are also a member of Business Disability Forum and a Disability Confident organisation.

-We received a Bronze Award from Stonewall – the world’s second-largest LGBTQ+ charity – for our commitment to inclusion of lesbian, gay, bi, trans and queer people in the workplace in the Stonewall Workplace Equality Index 2022.
-Middlesex also ranked 103rd (out of 403 institutions) in this Index, moving up 62 places since 2020, and came 15th out of the 50 higher education institutions that took part this year.
+We received a Gold Award from Stonewall – the world’s second-largest LGBTQ+ charity – for our commitment to inclusion of lesbian, gay, bi, trans and queer people in the workplace in the Stonewall Workplace Equality Index 2023.
+Middlesex also ranked 58th (out of 268 institutions) in this Index, and came 8th out of the 30 higher education institutions that took part this year.

 At Middlesex we are proud of our diverse community of staff, students and partners.
 Our aim is to encourage and support an environment within the University which helps staff and students fulfil their potential and thrive in the workplace and in their studies, irrespective of disability and ill health.
 We encourage our students and staff to disclose any disabilities or long-term health conditions, to ensure they receive the support they need.